Doze-D/Martian-Gothic-Unification---TEX-file-converter/README.md

 - **Python 3** (3.8 or newer)
 - **Pillow** (the Python imaging library)

-Install Pillow from Command Promt if you don't already have it:
+Install Pillow from Command Prompt if you don't already have it:

 ```
 pip install Pillow